aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 Please note that the example above is taken from the Ansible AVD Examples repository, specifically the `Single-DC-L3LS`.

-The exact name of the inventory file isn't important, but is provided to Ansible in the `ansible.cfg` file for the project or as `ansible-playbook -i ./inventory.yml` when later running Ansible.
+The exact name of the inventory file isn't important but is provided to Ansible in the `ansible.cfg` file for the project or as `ansible-playbook -i ./inventory.yml` when later running Ansible.

 ### Inventories